huggingface/blog/bertin.md

 Please refer to the [repository](https://huggingface.co/bertin-project/bertin-roberta-base-spanish/tree/main/evaluation) for training scripts for downstream tasks.

 Our first model, tagged [`beta`](https://huggingface.co/bertin-project/bertin-roberta-base-spanish/tree/beta), refers to an initial experimental model using `Stepwise` perplexity sampling on 128 sequence length and trained for 210k steps with a small `factor` set to 10.
-During the time frame of the community event, the Barcelona Supercomputing Center (BSC) in association with the National Library of Spain released RoBERTa base and large models trained on 200M documents (570GB) of high quality private data using 100 nodes with 48 CPU cores of the MareNostrum 4 supercomputer during 96 hours.
-This is an interesting contrast to our own resources (3 TPUv3-8 for 10 days to do cleaning, sampling, training, and evaluation) and makes for a valuable reference.
+During the time frame of the community event, the Barcelona Supercomputing Center (BSC) in association with the National Library of Spain released RoBERTa base and large models trained on 200M documents (570GB) of high quality private data cleaned using 100 nodes with 48 CPU cores of the MareNostrum 4 supercomputer during 96 hours.
+This is an interesting contrast to our own resources (3 TPUv3-8 + CPU for 10 days to do cleaning, sampling, training, and evaluation) and makes for a valuable reference.
 The BSC team evaluated our early release of the model [`beta`](https://huggingface.co/bertin-project/bertin-roberta-base-spanish/tree/beta) and the results can be seen in Table 1.

 Our final models were trained further and achieved better masked-token prediction accuracies.
-Some of the datasets used for evaluation by BSC are not freely available, therefore it was not possible for us to replicate the figures.
+Some of the datasets used for evaluation by BSC are not freely available, therefore it was not possible for us to replicate their figures.

 <figure>